wp-plugins/easy-image-gallery/readme.txt

 == Changelog ==

+= 1.0.4 =

+* Fix: Images now use the image's caption rather than title field
+* New: Styling for image placeholder as images are being dragged

 = 1.0.3 =

 * Fix: jQuery script that calls light box was being loaded when there were no gallery images